-Join Darrin Lile for an in-depth discussion in this video Converting a path to polygons, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Converting a path to polygons, part of Modeling a Motorcycle in Blender.

 - [Voiceover] With our paths drawn out…we now need to add geometry to these.…In other words we need to create the tubing…that makes up the frame.…So blenders path tool has the settings…and the tools built right in.…Right over here once you select a path…we get a path panel right here in the properties window.…And if I scroll down in here…we have a bevole depth…and if I click and drag on that…you can see that we begin to get some geometry…based on that path.…